aminecmi/ReaderforSelfoss/.github/CONTRIBUTING.md

 ### What you can do to help.

-There are many ways to contribute to this project, you could report bugs, request missing features, suggest enhancements and changes to existing ones.
+There are many ways to contribute to this project, you could [translate the app](https://crowdin.com/project/readerforselfoss), report bugs, request missing features, suggest enhancements and changes to existing ones.
 You also can improve the README with useful tips that could help the other users.

 You can fork the repository, and [help me solve some issues](https://github.com/aminecmi/ReaderforSelfoss/issues?q=is%3Aissue+is%3Aopen+label%3A%22Up+For+Grabs%22) or [develop new things](https://github.com/aminecmi/ReaderforSelfoss/issues)